Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Linear Stability Analysis

 \section{Linear Stability Analysis}

-In this section, we present the results of linear stability analysis.
-As mentioned earlier, we limit our analysis to $Pr=1$ and radius ratios $\eta=0.6, 0.9$ which correspond to wide--gap and thin--gap cases respectively.
-We sweep over the angular velocity ratio ($\mu$) and azimuthal wave number ($m$) for each of three chosen Grashof numbers ($\Gr \in \{100, 500, 1000\}$).
-While all $\mu < 0$ lie in the counter-rotation regime and $\mu > 0$ in the co-rotation regime, we refer to $\mu = -1$ as counter-rotation and $\mu = 1$ as co-rotation in the discussion below.
+In this section, we present the results of the linear stability analysis.
+As mentioned earlier, we analyze the parameters $Pr=1, \Gr = 1000$ and radius ratios $\eta=\{0.6, 0.9 \}$ which correspond to wide and thin--gap cases, respectively.
+We sweep over the rotation rate ratio ($\mu$) and azimuthal wave number ($m$) to locate the neutral stability boundaries between stable and unstable regimes.
+For a given combination of control parameters (radius ratio, the rotation rate ratio and azimuthal perturbation wavenumber), the Taylor number corresponding to the onset of instability is recorded in Table \ref{tbl:Gr_1000_neutral}.
+The table also records the fastest growing mode for a given combination of control parameters, shown by highlighted entries.
+We now discuss critical modes at the onset of instability for wide-- and thin--gaps.
+For both cases, closed regions of instability are found.
+We refer to these closed regions of instability as instability islands or closed disconnected neutral curves (CDNCs) and also discuss their possible origin, disappearance and/morphing into open neutral stability curves.